 - Stable price behaviour

 This stability anchors the entire portfolio and limits downside volatility.
-The fund has no limits on investments in government bonds and treasury bills issued by the Government of Kenya.

 2. Qualifying Corporate Fixed-Income Investments